Sequence of Return Risk

 Sequence of return risk occurs when negative investment returns happen early in retirement while regular withdrawals are being taken from a portfolio.
 Losses combined with withdrawals reduce the portfolio balance, leaving less capital to recover when markets improve.

+The order of returns matters more than the average return during retirement.
+A poor sequence early on can permanently impair a plan even if markets perform well later.
 This risk is unique to the distribution phase of life.
 It does not meaningfully affect investors who are still contributing and have time to recover from downturns.

 Why It Matters More in Retirement Than During Accumulation